-> By KEN KINGERY
+By KEN KINGERY

+A group of students receive instruction from Ann Saterbak in Duke Engineering's First-Year Design course in its inaugural year (2017).
+Photo by Les Todd.
 T'S BEEN OFTEN repeated that necessity is the mother of invention.
 But sometimes, solutions to needs nobody realizes even exist present themselves unbidden.